capworks/simple-ocr-sdk/README.md

 ### Limitations
 The current SDK support png, jpeg and jpg.

-The vision API does not support pdf's.
-Pdf's need to be converted into images first.
+Google Vision API does not support pdf's.
+You will need to transform it into a picture before posting it.
+You can do this with tools like Ghostscript or Doctoric.
+If it's a readable pdf (not a picture pdf) you can use a tools like PdfBox to extract the text.
+If the pdf is correctly formatted it will in far the most cases give a more accurate result, then first converting to image and performing ocr.
+Be aware that when extracting text from pdf, text embedded i pictures (logo, background, watermarks ect), will be missing from the result.

-Some PDF's has readable content and can be processed more accurate this way, I recommend using PdfBox.
-Next expansion to this SDK will be a PDF module and a Azure Vision API.
+The next expansion to this SDK will be a PDF module and a Azure Vision API.

 ## Example
 There is a demo app demonstrating how to get a OCR result using Google's vision API.